Skip to content

 September 2018–Present

 This extract from a work experience section makes good use of bold and italics.
-Just remember to be consistent with your formatting throughout your CV.
+Just remember to be consistent with formatting throughout your CV.

 A-levels: Physics, Chemistry, Mathematics.
 September 2013–June 2015